This post may contain affiliate links.

 We’ve been waiting for this.
 When we first had the idea of basing ourselves in Romania, locals told us winter temperatures can easily drop to -25C.
-We checked online, we couldn’t find any records of temperatures that low, so we kind of didn’t believe it but wanted to find out what it was like.
-With the arrival of late December, Christmas, New Year and January in Breb we found out.
+We checked online, we couldn’t find any records of temperatures that low, so we kind of didn’t believe it but wanted to find out what winter weather in Maramures was like.
+January in Romania generally means a blanket of snow.
+Christmas, then January in Breb came around, bringing winter temperatures to northern Romania.
+It was below -20 C on New Year’s Eve as we stood around the fire sipping our midnight champagne.

 Despite the cold we’re enjoying sunshine, crystal clear days and blue skies.
-It really is special and great weather for hiking up the mountain and across the fields.
+Winter in Romania really is special and we experienced great weather for hiking up the mountain and across the fields.

 Heating and Staying Warm at -18C in Rural Romania